AabyeHald/Article-2022-04-AzureAutomation-The-Basics/README.md

 **Workers**
 - Virtual Network
 - One or more Hybrid Workers, based on Windows Server 2019
+- MMA agent extensions are used instead of AMA agent extensions, as the AMA agents does not yet (at this time) support VMInsights.

 ## Prerequisites
 I assume that the normal use of this repository will be from a client, where the repository has either been downloaded or even better, cloned.<br>